-Tech Solidarity is raising funds for progressive Congressional candidates fighting competitive races in nine overlooked districts.
+Tech Solidarity helped raise over $5M for progressive Congressional candidates fighting competitive races in nine overlooked districts.

 Here are thumbnail sketches of the candidates and their districts.
 Click through for a full interview with each candidate!